mexem-review

 Inactivity feeLowNo inactivity fee

-We ranked MEXEM’s fee levels as low, average or high based on how they compare to those of all reviewed brokers.
+We classified MEXEM’s fee levels as low, average, or high by comparing them against those charged by a broad range of competing brokers.

 MEXEM stock and ETF commission of a $2,000 trade